 - a.
 Yes, the MPSC has a procedure and process to receive incident notifications from operators.
 After hour reporting is available to operators.
 The MPSC provides a contact list of all pipeline inspectors and program manager.
-The list includes cell phone numbers which can reach anytime of the day. - b.
-There were no reportable incidents in Mississippi during 2021. - c.
-There were no reportable incidents in Mississippi during 2021. - d. f.
-There were no reportable incidents in Mississippi during 2021. - g.
-There were no reportable incidents in Mississippi during 2021.
+The list includes cell phone numbers which can reach anytime of the day.

+- b.
+No issues.

+- c.
+All investigations were on-site.

+- d. f.
+No issues.

+- g.
+No probable violations were found in the investigation.

 - h.
+No issues.

-There were no reportable incidents in Mississippi during 2021. - i.
-When incidents occur the MSPSC shares information at NAPSR Southern Region meeting. - Did state respond to Chairman's letter on previous evaluation within 60 days and correct or address any noted deficiencies?
-(If necessary) Chapter 8.1 Yes = 1 No = 0 Needs Improvement = .5
+- i.
+When incidents occur the MSPSC shares information at NAPSR Southern Region meeting.

+- 9 Did state respond to Chairman's letter on previous evaluation within 60 days and correct 1 or address any noted deficiencies?
+(If necessary) Chapter 8.1

+Yes = 1 No = 0 Needs Improvement = .5

-The MPSC responded in 52 days.
+The MPSC responded in 56 days.
 The written response covered all the deficiencies in the program evaluation letter.
 For those issues under the direct control of the MPSC, corrective actions were described.

-10 Did State conduct or participate in pipeline safety training session or seminar in Past 3 Info Only Info Only Years?
+Did State conduct or participate in pipeline safety training session or seminar in Past 3 Info Only Info Only Years?
 Chapter 8.5 Info Only = No Points

 The MPSC usually conducts a pipeline safety training seminar annually.
 Due to Covid-19, the seminars were cancelled during 2020 and 2021.
-A seminar is scheduled for August, 2022.
+A seminar was conducted for August, 2022.

-11 Has state confirmed transmission operators have submitted information into NPMS Info Only Info Only database along with changes made after original submission?
-Info Only = No Points
+Has state confirmed transmission operators have submitted information into NPMS Info Only Info Only database along with changes made after original submission?